KhronosGroup/glTF-Sample-Assets/Models/VertexColorAlphaClipTest/README.body.md

 ![screenshot](screenshot/fail_noise_detail.png)

-The exact reason this noise is present can vary by rendering engine implementation.
-One possibile cause may be a comparison of a float without an epsilon.
-The `COLOR_0` vertex colors here include alpha values, and in the case of this third sample with the green cube, the alpha values are all `1.0`.
-These values pass through the vertex shader and on to rasterization.
-The rasterizer linearly interpolates between vertices, and the result at any one fragment may be the sum of fractional values that are intended to add up to `1.0`.
-But on some fragments, the sum is not exact, and an exact test against a perfect `1.0` value has some chance of failure.

-The use of `"alphaCutoff": 1.0` in the cube's material will punch holes in the cube wherever there are fragments that don't sum up completely.
-One possible fix is to add a small epsilon to `alphaCutoff` in the shader.
+The exact reason this noise is present can vary by rendering engine implementation, platform, and GPU in use.
+It's possible that discarding masked fragments too early in a shader (prior to gradients and texture lookup usage) may be a contributing factor in some implementations.

 ### Problem: No alpha mask